All the royal family members attending Prince Philip’s memorial

 Will the Queen attend Prince Philip’s memorial?

-The Queen is expected to attend Prince Philip’s memorial service next week, although this has not been confirmed.
+The Queen is expected to attend Prince Philip’s memorial service today, although this has not been confirmed.

 In February, Her Majesty tested positive for Covid and experienced “light symptoms”, Buckingham Palace said at the time.